JoeMoncrieff/Chrome-CardTabber/README.md

 6. Once the extension is loaded, pin this to your extensions bar at the top.
 7. This extension currently operates only on [www.scryfall.com/card/](www.scryfall.com/card/) pages so head to one and press the button under the image.

-## Dev notes

-This project now has a tab. added a functionality to add part.

 ### Functionality to add

-* potential toggle between qtys and non-qtys
 * potential style swap between
     * "1x cardName"
     * "1 cardName"